What is an airway obstruction?

 - bluish skin color

 Epinephrine can be used to treat airway swelling due to an allergic reaction.
-Some people with severe allergies carry EpiPens.
+People with severe allergies, such as those with allergies to food or bee stings, can develop sudden and rapid swelling of the throat and tongue.
+This can lead to near or complete airway obstruction within minutes.
+People who have severe allergies usually carry EpiPens.
 These are simple injectors containing epinephrine.

 With prompt treatment, an airway obstruction can often be treated successfully.
 However, airway obstructions are extremely dangerous.
 They can be fatal even with treatment.

 If you or someone you know may have an airway obstruction, get help immediately.

 Prevention of airway obstruction